Complete 5-Day Itinerary of Things to Do in Istanbul

 Opening Hours: 9 am – sunset.
 Opens every day.

-One of the best things to do in Istanbul.
-This museum will give you an interesting view of religious history like no other.
+The Hagia Sophia museum was recently turned into a mosque.
+It still is one of the best things to do in Istanbul.
+This mosque will give you an interesting view of religious history like no other.
 With a heritage of more than 900 years being a Christian church, and more than 400 years being a mosque, Christian and Islamic symbols share the same roof.

 It is the largest surviving Byzantine cistern in İstanbul.
 Its main function was to serve as a water reserve to the Great Palace and the surroundings.